 South Carolina has what is known as a humid subtropical climate.
 This means that it experiences hot, humid summers with mild winters.
 During the daytime during the summer, you can expect averages in the high 80s through the mid-90s.
 However, it’s also not uncommon to see temperatures nearing the triple digits!
 Often, when you view the heat index, which takes into account humidity, temperatures over 100 aren’t a rare sight in the summers of South Carolina.

 Winters present a bit more variation based on where you are in the state.
 Believe it or not, coastal areas actually warmer in the winter!
 The average temperature during this time is around 60 degrees Fahrenheit.
 Inland, though, you’ll see that temperatures easily sit around freezing as far as lows go.
 Highs tend to get into the 40s and 50s during the day.

-Thanks to the humidity of summer, severe storms can occur often in South Carolina.
+Thanks to summer humidity, severe storms can often occur in South Carolina.
 This includes tropical cyclones and tornadoes.
 Hurricane Hazel of 1954 is regarded as one of the worst hurricanes to ever hit South Carolina.
 When it made landfall in the States, it was Category 4.

 The coldest place in South Carolina is Long Creek, also seen as Longcreek.
 It has an average annual low temperature of only 46 degrees.

 Long Creek is what is known as an unincorporated community, as well as a census-designated place.
 In its 2020 census, it showed that only 96 people call the coldest place in South Carolina home.

 It’s located within Sumter National Forest, and you can find it in the western region of South Carolina, closer to the Georgia border.
 This higher elevation contributes to its title as the coldest place in South Carolina.